baptistelabat/kiteEnergySimulator/README.md

 -Matplotlib
 -Scipy

+First you need to go to the Coefs directory cd Coefs

+and launch LectureClCd.py script python LectureClCd.py
+Close the figure which opens.
+This will create some files containing data to be used by other scripts.

+cd ../Carroussel
+python Carrousel.py
+Wait a few minutes until the computations end.

-Some results files where saved in Polar directory
+Some results files were saved in Polar directory

 You can get a 3D simulation of the Carousel by going into Carroussel directory and typing:
 python animation_3.py